Samsung Galaxy S21 FE color and camera details leaked

 Going green

-GalaxyClub also claims that the Samsung Galaxy S21 FE will be available in a light green shade, alongside previously rumored white, grey, purple, and pink options.
+GalaxyClub also claims that the Samsung Galaxy S21 FE will be available in a light green shade, alongside previously rumored white, gray, purple, and pink options.

 While GalaxyClub has a reasonable track record for Samsung leaks, we’d still take all of this with a pinch of salt, especially as the Samsung Galaxy S21 FE is likely still a long way off.
 But with no conflicting information we equally have no real reason to doubt any of this.